Injuries are a part of sports, whether you’re playing as an amateur or you are a professional athlete.

-An anterior cruciate ligament tear, or ACL, is one of the most common, and most terrifying injuries for any athlete.
+An anterior cruciate ligament tear, or ACL, is one of the most common and debilitating injuries for any athlete.
 The ACL is located in the knee and is responsible for connecting it to the tibia.

 The issue with an ACL tear is that a seemingly benign event could cause one.
 Awkward foot positioning, for instance, could be enough for you to tear your ACL.

-Slide tackles are also a major culprit.
-So, there’s really not much you can do in this case to try to avoid them besides building knee endurance through training.
-If you have undergone this injury.
-Stem Cell Therapy is a viable option for returning to top-shape as soon as possible, along with conventional orthopedic surgery and physical therapy.
+If you do have an ACL injury, Stem Cell Therapy is a viable option for returning to top-shape as soon as possible, along with conventional orthopedic surgery and physical therapy.

 Hamstring Tears and Strains

-Most groin injuries come as the result of a player overstretching for a reach, or due to sudden contraction or overuse.
+Most groin injuries come as the result of a player overstretching laterally, or overuse.

-The meniscus is a cluster of ligaments whose responsibility is to limit the amount of friction between the kneecap and the femur.
-It also acts as a cushion for weight.
+The meniscus is a ligament whose responsibility is to limit the amount of friction between the kneecap and the femur.
+It also acts as a cushion for your weight.

-Back strains are common in all sports where players are required to do a lot of running.
-Running can put a lot of tension on your back discs and can lead to strains or something worse like a blown disc or hernia.
+Back strains are common in all sports, but they are more common in those where players are required to do a lot of running and jumping.
+Running can put a lot of tension on your back which makes us prone to back injury

 An excellent exercise for avoiding lower back pain is the glute bridge.

-Basically, this is an overuse injury which affects the patellar tendon in your knee.
+This is an overuse injury that affects the patellar tendon in your knee.
 It can cause serious pain, although it is generally not too dangerous.

 For more information, you can check out my article on how to cure jumpers knee.